Bylka93/emoter/README.md

 ## Using Emoter (Chatbot)

-Emoter can be run as a script with a CLI, or used as a module / library in Python.
+Emoter can be run as a script with a CLI, or used as a library in Python.
 By default, Emoter's corpus consists of example texts for a virtual fitness coach / trainer.
 To customize or make your own chatbot, you can add a new 'brain' in the /data folder, using the 'fitness_coach' files as a template.
 Emoter brains currently consist of a folder of text files comprised of tuples (eventually, the brains will use SQL).

 Start by importing emoter.
 ```